ansible/awx/README.md

 Refer to `INSTALL.md` to get started deploying AWX.

-Refer to `LOCALIZATION.md` for translaction and localization help.
+Refer to `LOCALIZATION.md` for translation and localization help.